Banking

 Payment Terms for customer saving a payment method in client center.
 The customer will see the terms when adding a payment method to their account or approving an order.

-You have three options for how you want to display foreign currencies on your contract, invoice, and statement templates.
+You have options for how you want to display and process foreign currencies on your contract, invoice, and statement templates.

 No FX processing and always show in Base Currency: The system will always show your base currency symbol, e.g., USD, on all templates even if your customer using CAD, AUD, EUR, or GBP.